Anna Murray Douglass: Later life and death

-After the death of her youngest daughter Annie in 1860 at the age of 10, Murray Douglass was often in poor health.
+After the death of her youngest daughter Annie in 1860 at the age of 10, Anna Murray Douglass was often in poor health.
 In August 1874, she visited the family of Gibson Valentine, residing in the far northeastern corner of Maryland.
 After staying with the family for two or three days, she returned to the Elkton Railroad Station to catch a train.
 There, according to the Cecil Whig, it became generally known that she was at the Station.
 There was "quite a flutter" and "a great curiosity to see her was manifested", according to the newspaper.

 She died of a stroke in 1882 at the family home in Washington D.C.
 She was initially buried at Graceland Cemetery in Washington, D.C., but the cemetery closed in 1894 and on February 22, 1895, she was moved to Mount Hope Cemetery in Rochester, New York.
 Frederick Douglass was buried next to her after his death on February 20, 1895.